DenisSamilton/CppConsoleTable/README.md

 ## Integration

-The single required source, file `CppConsoleTable.hpp` is in the root directory.
+The single required source, file `CppConsoleTable.hpp` is in the root directory or [released here](https://github.com/Oradle/CppConsoleTable/releases).
 All you need to do is add

 ```cpp
 #include "CppConsoleTable.hpp"